AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Use_API_Jenkins_integration.md

 2. Enter a chosen branch by clicking on its name and select **Build Now**.

 !!! note
-    Remember to check if the device you run the tests for is connected and registered in {{ short_name }}.
+    Remember to check if the device you run the tests for is connected and registered in {{ coiote_short_name }}.
 3. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test.
 ![A pipeline build with test result report](images/image108.png "Build with test result report")

 ## GitLab - configure and run pipeline

-{{ short_name }} interop tests API can also be integrated with GitLab using the GitLab's CI/CD toolset.
+{{ coiote_short_name }} interop tests API can also be integrated with GitLab using the GitLab's CI/CD toolset.
 Here is how to do it:

 1. Upload the `gitlab-ci.yml` file that will define your GitLab pipeline to your project repository:
     - Edit the script where required to adjust it to your environment: